 The Waverley Charity is committed to inspiring future generations by preserving our industrial past; by celebrating the country’s maritime and engineering achievements; and to protecting the public spend on the ship and the investment that Waverley’s supporters have made, in both time and money, since she has been in preservation.

-Paddle Steamer Waverley – A Vital Part of Community Life
+Paddle Steamer Waverley – A Vital Part of our Coastal Communities

 INSPIRING & EDUCATING – Waverley is Britain’s largest interactive exhibit and provides an unparalleled way of learning about our maritime and social history.
 It connects local people with the river and coastal heritage, industrial heritage and marine environment.
-The Waverley Academy provides training opportunities for Deck and Engineering Cadets, retrains volunteers and preserves traditional skills.
 Through the preservation and celebration of our maritime, social and industrial heritage, Waverley offers a truly unique platform for inspiring new generations.

 ENTERTAINING – Waverley is the last survivor of a 200 year tradition of pleasure cruises on Paddle Steamers.
 Preserving customs and memories of bygone days with sailings on the River Thames and through London’s Tower Bridge; along heritage coastlines in Somerset, Devon & Wales; along the Jurassic Coast of England and round the Isle of Wight.
 Nowhere was the tradition stronger than in the West Coast of Scotland, where a trip ‘Doon the Watter’ transports visitors to the stunning scenery of the islands of the Firth of Clyde in unrivalled style.
 A trip aboard Waverley is one of the most enjoyable days out in the UK, and a totally unique experience.